Go ahead and tilt your mobile the right way (portrait). The kool kids don't use landscape...

 Can you believe that the eagerly awaited July holidays are finally here?
 It’s a bit scary to think that this marks the half-way point until end of year exams.
 We all know that the VCE year travels on too quickly, leaving us feeling that there is always too little time, and too much to do!
 As time ticks away and end-of-year exams draw closer, it is important to make efficient use out of your mid-year holidays.
 Listed below are 5 ideas that you might like to take onboard:

-- Look into university preferences.
+Look into university preferences.
 The July / August period is a busy time to think about your future.
 University preferences are due, and many of you will be participating in the Undergraduate Medicine and Health Sciences Admission Test (UMAT).
 Since the next couple of months will be hectic, you don’t want to rush any decisions regarding career, course, and university.
 If you get serious these holidays and do some research into what path you’d like to take in the future, it will be less stressful for you when you start school again.
+If you're unsure about your university preferences, watch my tips in the video below!

 Depending on how you like to study, your approach to these holidays may be different to others.
 However, the take home message is to ensure you have a well-deserved break while still maintaining a healthy level of study.
 These few weeks can really make a difference in your VCE studies, so do what you think will help you improve the most.
 That’s all today, enjoy your holidays!